mrffr/sort_visualiser/README.md

 q - quit
 any key - skip to next algorithm.

-Actual timing is not that accurate as it's more for demonstration.
+Actual timing is not accurate at all as it's purely for visual demonstration.